About our staff

 Professor of Intellectual History; History

 I read history at St John’s College, Cambridge, graduating with a PhD in 1999.
-I then worked in the Munich office of an international management consultancy firm for some time, before accepting a three-year research fellowship at Edinburgh.
-This was associated with a project, funded by the Leverhulme Trust, on the Science of Man in the Scottish Enlightenment.
+I then worked in the Munich office of an international management consultancy, before accepting a three-year research fellowship at Edinburgh which was funded by the Leverhulme Trust.
 I was appointed to a lectureship in History in 2005, and subsequently promoted to Senior Lecturer, Reader, and Professor.

 I have been the recipient of grants and fellowships from the Arts and Humanities Research Council, the British Academy, the Leverhulme Trust, the Royal Society of Edinburgh, and the Max-Planck Institut für Geschichte in Göttingen.
-In 2010 – 2011 I was the Rosanna and Charles Jaffin Founders’ Circle Member at the Institute for Advanced Study in Princeton, and in 2019 was a Shinhan Distinguished Visiting Professor at Yonsei University in South Korea
+In 2010 – 2011 I was the Rosanna and Charles Jaffin Founders’ Circle Member at the Institute for Advanced Study in Princeton.
+In 2019 I was a Shinhan Distinguished Visiting Professor at Yonsei University in South Korea

 - General Editor, Intellectual History Review